Caitlyn Jenner Calls Out Donald Trump In Message for Trans Youth

 In addressing the “bullies,” Jenner writes: “You suck.
 You’re losers and you’re going to keep on losing.
 Because you’re weak, you pick on kids or you pick on women or anyone you think is vulnerable.”
 Jenner also takes a swipe at Attorney General Jeff Sessions, though she doesn’t mention him by name.
 While the new memo to public schools is jointly signed by the heads of the Department of Education and Justice, the New York Times and other outlets have reported that Sessions is the one who spearheaded the move to revoke the previous guidelines on trans youth.

 In Jenner’s Instagram video, she directly addresses President Trump.
-Jenner supported Trump throughout the 2016 presidential election and was one of the notable celebrity guests at a pre-Inauguration dinner for Trump.
+Jenner, a Republican, was one of the notable celebrity guests at a pre-Inauguration dinner for Trump.
 Trump’s decision, however, to approve the rollback of protections for trans youth in public schools is clearly not sitting well with Jenner.
 “This is a disaster and you can still fix it,” Jenner says in the video.
 “You made a promise to protect the LGBT community.
 Call me.”